Santa Maria Assunta, Randazzo

-History and Description
+History and description

 A church at the site was initially built in the 13th century, according to an inscription found below the sacristy dated 1239.
 Different portions of the church are built in different styles.
-The oldest configuration is the Romanesque semicircular apses with a merlionated cornice along the roofline.
+The oldest configuration is the Romanesque semicircular apses with a merlionated cornice along the roofline and gothic elements.
 Some of the tall narrow windows in the apse have been walled up.
 The church has a wide central nave and two aisles and a cruciform transept near the apse.
 Much of the construction used the black lava stones.
 The interior nave has a simple Renaissance style, recalling Brunelleschi churches in Florence, likely imposed by the Tuscan architect Andrea Calamech (1524-1589).
 The aisles have few windows on high, but they have elaborate sculpted romanesque and rounded portals with braided 3/4 columns.
 The nave ceiling was frescoed with scenes from the life of the Virgin by Filippo Tancredi.